dfinity/motoko/design/ActorClassConfiguration.md

 Imports of actor classes are now supported.
 An actor class is imported as a module containing a type definition and an asynchronous actor class constructor.

-The constructor abstracts a call the System's `ManagementCanister`, passing the quoted code of the imported actor class and actual argument as arguments, using the management canister's methods:
+The constructor abstracts a call to the System's `ManagementCanister`, passing the quoted code of the imported actor class and actual argument as arguments, using the management canister's methods: